List of He-Man and the Masters of the Universe characters: Skeletor

 Skeletor is the main antagonist of He-Man.
 In the original illustrated books and in the Filmation series, Skeletor is an evil demon from another dimension.
 A later Mattel minicomic implies that he was once Keldor, brother of King Randor, which was in fact intended.
 The 2002 series and related materials confirm that Skeletor was once a blue-skinned man named Keldor, though the series itself established no familial connection prior to its cancellation, his connection to Randor was heavily implied.
-The later DVD releases of the series featured bios, confirming ultimately that the shows' creators conceived of Keldor as Randor's half-brother.
+The later DVD releases of the series featured bios, confirming ultimately that the show's creators conceived of Keldor as Randor's half-brother.

-The only main difference between Skeletor in the cartoon and on the figure is there is no green on his face in the cartoon, nor red glow in his eyes, unlike that of the figure.
+The only main difference between Skeletor in the series and on the figure is there is no green on his face in the series, nor red glow in his eyes, unlike that of the figure.
 The original Skeletor figures wore boots designed for clawed feet.
 This feature was omitted in Skeletor and a number of other evil warriors in the Filmation series.
 Later, he was depicted with ordinary human feet with long, pointed claws on them.

-Skeletor was voiced by Alan Oppenheimer in the 1980s series (recycling the voice he used for Ming the Merciless in Filmation's previous series Flash Gordon), Campbell Lane in the 1990s series, Brian Dobson voice-matching Tim Curry in the 2002 series, Mark Hamill in Masters of the Universe: Revelation and Masters of the Universe: Revolution, and Benjamin Diskin in the 2021 series.
-In the 1987 live-action movie, Skeletor is portrayed by Frank Langella.
+Skeletor was voiced by Alan Oppenheimer in the 1980s series (recycling the voice he used for Ming the Merciless in Filmation's previous series Flash Gordon), Campbell Lane in the 1990s series, Brian Dobson in the 2002 series, Mark Hamill in Masters of the Universe: Revelation and Masters of the Universe: Revolution, and Benjamin Diskin in the 2021 series.
+In the 1987 live-action film, Skeletor is portrayed by Frank Langella.
+In the 2026 live action remake, Jared Leto will be portraying the character.